Scottish Fire and Rescue Service: Operations

 The Scottish Fire and Rescue Service attended 25,002 fires in 2014/15.
 The service also delivers a preventative programme, with 65,343 free home fire safety visits conducted in 2015/16.

 As well as fighting fires, the service attends a wide range of specialist incidents, such as road traffic collisions (RTC), water rescue, rope (line) rescue, urban search and rescue (USAR), chemical biological radiological and nuclear (CBRN) and terrorist attacks.
-In 2014/15, the service attended 10,740 non-fire incidents.
+In 2014/15, the service attended 10,740 non-fire incidents, 102 of the fire stations in the Scottish Fire & Rescue Service have specialist capabilities for non-fire/major incidents.